The Pope's 'blind spot' on sexual abuse

 But abuse survivors have long accused Pell of failing to protect children while he was a powerful archbishop in Australia.

-More recently, allegations surfaced that Pell himself abused minors decades ago, according to The New York Times and other media reports.
+More recently, allegations surfaced that Pell himself was guilty of abuse, according to The New York Times and other media reports.

 The Australian police described the charges as "historical assaults" but did not release details about the charges or disclose any information about the alleged victims, saying only that there are multiple charges and "multiple complainants."